quathesage/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+   Tokens are unique keys that are used to authenticate users.

 2. What steps can you take in your web apps to keep your data secure?
+   Use privated routes for secure pages, use an authentication header.

 3. Describe how web servers work.
+   A web sever receives requests from the clients and send back packes of code based on the request.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+   -CREATE : Post data
+   -READ : Get data
+   -UPDATE : Put data
+   -DELETE : Deletes data